tcoppex/vk-playground/README.md

 # :fire: vk-playground :fire:

-A c++20 / Vulkan 1.1 rendering framework flavored like 1.4 and inspired by WebGPU.
+A c++20 / Vulkan 1.1 rendering framework flavored like 1.4 and inspired by WebGPU and _vk_minimal_latest_.

 Runs on GNU / Linux and Windows 11, compiled with _GCC 11.4_ and _MSVC 19.38_.